Kalatz/de_dust2-pathfinding/README.md

 # de_dust2-pathfinding
 This was a project for my Master's.
-It includes pre-prossecing on the Counter Strike: Global Offensive map de_dust2 followed by multiple pathfinding algorithms.
+It includes pre-processing on the Counter Strike: Global Offensive map de_dust2 followed by multiple pathfinding algorithms.

 The original image of the map can be found in the URL: https://readtldr.gg/simpleradar.
 ### Original Map